adlnet-archive/HPIT-python-client/README.md

 ## Active Plugins in Production

 Currently, there are several active plugins on HPIT's production servers which you can query for information.
 These include:  knowledge tracing plugin; hint factory plugin; boredom detector plugin; student manager plugin.
-The knowledge tracing plugin is responsible for handling bayesian knowledge tracing,  the hint factory handle domain model generation and hint generation, the
+The knowledge tracing plugin is responsible for handling bayesian knowledge tracing,  the hint factory handle domain model generation and hint generation, the boredom detctor plugin provides either a boredom indicator (true/false) or boredom percentage indicator, and the student manager plugin allows for setting and retrieving any standard or custom student attributes.

 Documentation on these  plugins are available from https://www.hpit-project.org/docs